pwndside/pwndside.github.io/content/posts/sniper-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Windows machine with a website which has a RFI vulnerability.
+The initial privilege escalation occurred due to a typical case of credential reuse.
+The second privesc revolved around maliciously manipulating a .chm file in order to achieve code execution with administrator privileges."
 description: "Windows machine with a website which has a RFI vulnerability.
 The initial privilege escalation occurred due to a typical case of credential reuse.
 The second privesc revolved around maliciously manipulating a .chm file in order to achieve code execution with administrator privileges."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs